 “there was going to be no innovation in SAP outside of HANA and S/4HANA.”

-At one consulting company that I was contracted to, a salesperson with a fantastic pipeline of HANA deals was brought into the company without checking anything about him, the desire for some HANA expertise was so high that one.
-But probably other consulting companies would grab any person with HANA on their resume, and at very favorable terms to the resource.
+At one consulting company that I was contracted to, a salesperson with a fantastic pipeline of HANA deals was brought into the company without checking anything about him.
+The desire for some HANA expertise was so high that one.
+Other consulting companies would probably grab any person with HANA on their resume and at very favorable terms to the resource.
 On LinkedIn, virtually overnight, people added HANA not only to their experience to their job titles.
 There were HANA Solution Architects and HANA Marketing Specialists.

 The SAP ecosystem could simply not get enough of HANA!

 There was just one little problem, and it took me a few years to figure it out.
 But HANA simply did not make any sense.
 I began investigating HANA from multiple dimensions several years ago because the hype around HANA smelled strange.
 It reminded me too much of the Netweaver marketing program that preceded it.
 I compared HANA to Netweaver in the article Has SAP’s Relentless HANA Push Paid Off?

 “Information about the database reseller contract between SAP and Oracle (May 30 2017)

 The following text has been agreed upon by SAP and Oracle:

 SAP and Oracle have agreed to a long term extension of SAP’s global reseller and support relationship.
 For more than twenty years, SAP and Oracle have worked together to provide customers with a supported SAP/Oracle environment, running SAP applications and an Oracle database.
 During this extension SAP customers can continue to acquire Oracle licenses from SAP and Oracle to support their SAP business applications, and SAP and Oracle will continue to offer support for the combined Oracle/SAP Offering.”